 A Newborn Care Specialist* (NCS), formerly known as a "night nurse", "baby nurse", or "babynurse" is a non-medical professional trained and skilled in newborn care, parental education, and family support.
 My job is to help nurture and care for your newborn(s) while providing guidance and education to you, the parent.
-I'm available overnights until 6am and for "24 Hour" shifts.
-I'll be there to help you get your baby off to a great start by teaching you how to help your baby learn not only safe and healthy sleep habits, but also how to self soothe.
+I'll be there to help you get your baby off to a great start.

 "A CLC certification identifies a professional in lactation counseling who has demonstrated the necessary skills, knowledge, and attitudes to provide clinical breastfeeding counseling and management support to families who are thinking about breastfeeding or who have questions or problems during the course of breastfeeding/lactation." - AALP

 My clients get this complimentary benefit as I'm already in their home to support and advise.

 What is "Gentle Sleep Conditioning" or "Sleep Shaping"?

 This is a very common question.
 When I am helping a baby learn how to self soothe, I am giving baby a few moments to fuss before helping him or picking him up.
 Many times babies will fuss while going through their sleep cycles.
 I am very familiar with these signs and like to give baby a chance to fall back to sleep on his own before helping him.
 At Sweet Blessings Newborn Care LLC, gentle sleep conditioning does not mean letting a newborn baby "cry it out" (CIO).
 Although CIO can be a tool for those families with older babies who choose to use it, it is proven to not be appropriate for newborns.
 If you have any questions about this or are curious about different variations of sleep training, please don't hesitate to ask or see my sleep consulting section on this website.